amazon-ion/ion-hash-go/README.md

-** This package is consider beta.
+** This package is considered beta.
 While the API is relatively stable it is still subject to change. **

 # Amazon Ion Hash Go